vntuyen/fdr/README.md

-# FDR: Foundation-model-based Therapy Recommendation for Neoadjuvant Breast Cancer Treatment
+# FDR: Foundation-model-based Therapy Recommendation for Neoadjuvant Breast Cancer

 This repository contains the code used to train and evaluate **FDR**, a TabPFN-based recommendation method for selecting a personalised neoadjuvant therapy plan for